Monetization

 Digital downloads are expected to reach $560 billion in sales in 2024.
 That’s … huge.
 But what are they exactly?
 Anything from pricing calculators, beats and instrument samples, clip art packs, sound effects, craft patterns, Lightroom presets – sky’s the limit here.

 Unlike physical products, digital downloads can be delivered quickly and easily to your customers online.
 As long as they have a computer or mobile device, they can instantly access your product once they’ve purchased it.
-With no inventory, rent, production, or shipping, this is a hassle-free way to build what can be a very profitable revenue stream for yourself.
+With no inventory, rent, production, or shipping, this is a hassle-free way to sell products online and make some extra income.

 Digital downloads and tools also allow you to multiply yourself – meaning you might not be able to help 100 people decide what to price their service at, for example, but 100 people can download your calculator and do the math on their own.
 This frees up your time to create more helpful tools, allowing you to earn even more money.